sPapachris/Places-API/README.md

 # Places API

 The application exposes both a Rest API (for programmatic access) and a web user interface (admin) for place management.
 The main packages I used are Flask and SQLAlchemy.
-For API Testing I used Postman API.
+For API Testing and Documentation I used Postman API.

 ## Requirements
 - Python 3.11.4